 |Closing date for entries||30th June 2017|

 Background to the Competition

-Now in its fifth year, the competition was launched by the Chartered Management Institute in association with the British Library in February 2010.
+The competition was launched by the Chartered Management Institute in association with the British Library in February 2010.

 The previous winners of the overall prize are listed below: